Vaccinations

 Vaccines are now being divided into two classes.
 ‘Core’ vaccines for dogs are those that should be given to every dog.
 ‘Noncore’ vaccines are recommended only for certain dogs.
 Whether to vaccinate with noncore vaccines depends upon a number of things including the age, breed, and health status of the dog, the potential exposure of the dog to an animal that has the disease, the type of vaccine and how common the disease is in the geographical area where the dog lives or may visit.

-The American Animal Hospital Association 2022 Vaccination Guidelines has recommended that the core vaccines for dogs are distemper, canine adenovirus, canine parvovirus, leptospirosis and rabies.
+The American Animal Hospital Association 2022 Vaccination Guidelines has recommended that the core vaccines for dogs are:

 The Noncore vaccines; coronavirus, canine parainfluenza and bordetella bronchiseptica (both are causes of ‘kennel cough’), and Borrelia burgdorferi (Lyme Disease) should be given yearly based on the lifestyle of your dog.
 We will be happy to consult with you to help you select the proper vaccines for your dog or puppy.